 Love’s Travel Stops co-founder

 Net Worth – $5.40 Billion

-Judy Love and her husband Tom opened their first gas station in Watonga, Oklahoma, in 1964 with a $5,000 loan from Tom’s parents.
-Judy maintained the accounts and ran Tom’s business until 1975 when she went to college.
-Today, their Love’s Travel Stops & Country Shops has more than 520 stores in 41 countries.
-Judy is also one of the Richest Self-made Women in the US who is the Executive Secretary of Love and the Chairman of the Love Family Fund today.
-Her husband Tom is the president of Love; three of the four children work for the firm.
+In 1964, Judy Love and her husband Tom opened their first gas station in Watonga, Oklahoma, using a $5,000 loan from Tom’s parents.
+Until she left for college in 1975, Judy handled Tom’s accounts and ran his business.
+They now have more than 520 stores spread across 41 countries.
+She is also one of the richest self-made women in the US and chairman of the Love Family Fund, a nonprofit foundation.
+Three of her four children work for Love; her husband is the president of the company.

 5. Marian Ilitch

 Marian Ilitch co-founded Little Caesars Pizza with her partner, Mike, who died in 2017.
 Currently, Mrs. I runs a pizza franchise that sells more than $4 billion in revenue annually.
 Moreover, she owns the Motor City Casino Hotel and the Detroit Red Wings; Mike’s Tigers is now part of the family trust.
 A modern headquarters with pizza-shaped glass is part of a $1.4 billion sports and entertainment district in Detroit constructed by Ilitch.
 She had to stop her husband from giving away free pizzas in the beginning.